joshHug/LeidenITP/assignments/assignment4.md

 **Combining key and reverse** You should be able to reverse sort in combination with any key argument.
 (1 point)

-**Dry code**: For example, each functionality in you class should only be implemented once.
+**Dry code**: For example, each functionality in your class should only be implemented once.
 Another example would be, there should only be one sorting algorithm.
 The two arguments `key` and `reverse` can be handled in a separate helper function.
 (1.5 points)

 ## Tips